KlivenPL/EARIN_EX1/README.md

 ```
 * `MaxExecutionTimeInMs` is used to set calculations timeout (in miliseconds),
 * `DesiredPrecision` is used to specify desired precision that algorithm will try to reach.
-## Build
-Build using newest version of Visual Studio 2019 (16.9.0) and .Net Core 3.0
 ## Usage
 ### Interactive mode
 Run application (using command line) to run it in interactive mode, like: